-A new year comes with new recipes and where better to start than this tried and tested English classic; the chocolate chip muffin.
+A new year comes with new recipes and where better to start than this tried and tested classic; the chocolate chip muffins.
 As always this recipe is easy, delicious and of course, vegan.

 This post may contain affiliate links.
 For full disclosure visit Affiliate Disclosure page.

 Who doesn’t get all mouth drooling to see anything, and I mean ANYTHING literally, has got chocolate chips in it?
 I bet no one.
-And today you are about to get your mouth watering over these fluffy, sweet, delicious vegan chocolate chip muffins.
+And today you are about to get your mouth watering over these fluffy, sweet, delicious vegan.

 They are honestly one of the easiest and delicious muffin recipes that you can easily make at home while staying at home!
-I am very pleased to introduce you this vegan chocolate chip muffin recipe as the first recipe of the new year!
+I am very pleased to introduce you to this delicious muffin recipe as the first recipe of the new year!

 My first vegan chocolate chip recipe in Japan

 It may come as a surprise to some of you guys as much as it is to me, but this is actually the very first recipe that I made with chocolate chips in it!
 I posted my lovely vegan chocolate chip cookie bars a while ago, but these muffins were definitely the very first thing I baked with vegan chocolate chips.
 And I wondered, why did I not try to create any recipes with chocolate chips in them sooner?

 And I realised, one of the reasons was that vegan chocolate chips were not available in Japan when I started creating recipes for The Chestnut Bakery, so frustrating!
 But thankfully, I recently came across some vegan chocolate chips online that stay in shape in the oven, hurray!
 I love that we are all seeing more and more of our favourite baking goods without dairy in them.

 So of course the first thing I baked as soon as the package arrived was these lovely vegan chocolate chip muffins.
 Are you all chocolate chip lovers ready for this recipe?